Waterdrips/waterdrips2.github.io/drafts/2020-01-03-developing-openfaas.md

 This post focuses mainly on code contributions.
 There are other types of contributions that are just as important and would be welcomed.
 Things like documentation, user guides, blog posts and helping members of the community on slack.

+There's a good section in the [OpenFaaS docs](https://github.com/openfaas/faas/blob/master/CONTRIBUTING.md) on contributing too.

 #### A word of warning